shigatena666/CSAPP-bomb-labs/README.md

 ```

 Now, hop on [Binary Search Tree](http://btv.melezinek.cz/binary-search-tree.html), enter all the decimal values you collected inside the tree and you will start visualizing it.
-==Note that I didn't collect all the nodes, the answer is already in there for me.
-There is no way for you to know that information, but as I wrote this write-up the next day I completed the bomb lab, I already knew what the answer was.==
+**Note that I didn't collect all the nodes, the answer is already in there for me.
+There is no way for you to know that information, but as I wrote this write-up the next day I completed the bomb lab, I already knew what the answer was.**
 ![binary_tree_visualisation](./binary_tree_visualization.png)

 Now, get on gdb.
 Put a breakpoint on explode_bomb using the tip I gave you above and prepare to brute-force the lab ;-).